DCCA online

 The Danish Competition and Consumer Authority can also obtain your personal data from other authorities, companies, citizens or others when it is necessary for the performance of our tasks.

-The Danish Competition and Consumer Authority primarily processes your personal data in order to carry out its tasks and legal obligations, cf. article 6(1)(c) and article 9(2)(f) and (j) of the General Data Protection Regulation (GDPR), or as part of the exercise of authority, cf. article 6(1)(e) of the GDPR.
+The Danish Competition and Consumer Authority primarily processes your personal data in order to carry out tasks and legal obligations, cf. article 6(1)(c) and article 9(2)(f) and (j) of the General Data Protection Regulation (GDPR), or as part of the exercise of official authority, cf. article 6(1)(e) of the GDPR.

 Our newsletters are sent on the basis of consent, cf. article 6(1)(a) of the GDPR.